-Below are some ideas that might help parents and ministry leaders as they deal with the children in their lives during this crisis.
+Below are some ideas that might help parents and ministry leaders as they help children process uncertainty and grief during crisis or tragedy.
 Feel free to reproduce these points as you see helpful.

 Be sensitive: I believe that God gives us a sense, a tug the Holy Spirit that leads us when we're careful to listen.
 Be especially sensitive to His guidance during tragedy and crisis.
 Beg Him to lead you as you offer advice and comfort.
 He wants you to be successful.
 He wants you to "say the right thing."
 Start with prayer.

 Be talkative: Talk with your children.
 Include them when appropriate in family discussions regarding the crisis.
 Find opportunities to talk to your child about the situation (around the dinner table, when tucking in your child for bed, in the car while driving to school).
 Most children are talkative by nature.
 Take advantage of this time to share and talk.

 Be honest: Tell the truth.
 Don't deny that something bad has happened.
 Be honest with yourself.
 Recognize your own feelings.
 Understand that you have feelings regarding this crisis.
 Know how you feel and understand that your feelings play a part in shaping your child's feelings.